raahimkhan/Educative-Content-Extracter/README.md

 ## Important pointers
 * When you run the script, you might receive an error that chromedriver is not trusted.
 Please follow the following link in order to fix this error: https://timonweb.com/misc/fixing-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-unable-to-launch-the-chrome-browser-on-mac-os/
-* Execution time and speed of the script depends on your internet connection!
+* Execution time and speed of the script depends on your internet connection.
+  * Run `python3 extracter.py --help` to see available command-line arguments that can be modified to control the waiting times of the script.
+  * For instance, to increase login validation timer, execute the script as `python3 extracter.py --validationTimer 20`.
+Execute the command mentioned above to see more such modifications.

 ## Running the script
 **Note:** Replace `pip3` with `pip` in the commands below if the commands do not work with `pip3`